 It is possible to find public hospitals and Basic Health Units (UBS) in all Brazilian states.

 To learn more information, visit the website.

 If I get sick, what should I do?

-At the Unidades Básicas de Saúde (UBS), you can consult with a general doctor.
-Moreover, if necessary, the doctor can refer you to a specialist.
+At Basic Health Units (UBS), you can consult a general practitioner.
+If necessary, the doctor may refer you to a specialist.

-If you need assistance with translation at a health center, contact one of UNHCR’s partners.
+If you need translation at the health centre, please contact one of the UNHCR partners.